 The distribution amount may also be calculated according to the Fixed Percentage Policy.
 Such Distribution Shares intend to pay out variable amount per Share which will be based on a fixed percentage of the Net Asset Value per Share.
 The distribution amount is calculated based on a fixed percentage applied on the Net Asset Value of the respective Share Class at the end of the previous month (in case of monthly distributions), the previous financial quarter (in case of quarterly distributions) or the previous fiscal year (in case of annual distributions).
 While the percentage will be applied consistently, the distribution amount may vary from time to time due to movement in the Net Asset Value per Share.
 The fixed percentage for calculation of the distribution amount is determined prior to the first distribution of the relevant Share Class of the relevant Sub-Fund but can be subject to adjustment.
-Although the fixed distribution percentage is intended to be maintained, please note that the fixed distribution percentage may be subject to amendments under exceptional circumstances (including but not limited to, a drastic drop of NAV due to market crash, material market shifts or major crisis) after taking into account various factors, including but not limited to, the portfolio outlook of the relevant Sub-Fund, the risk analysis, the fixed distribution percentage and the NAV per Share of the relevant Share Class of the relevant Sub-Fund.
-Shareholders will be notified with one month prior notice in case of any change in the fixed distribution percentage.
+Although the fixed distribution percentage is intended to be maintained, please note that the fixed distribution percentage may be subject to amendments under exceptional circumstances (including but not limited to, a drastic drop of NAV due to market crash, material market shifts or major crisis) after taking into account various factors, including but not limited to, the portfolio outlook of the relevant Sub-Fund, the risk analysis, the fixed distribution percentage and the NAV per Share of the relevant Share Class of any change in the fixed distribution percentage.
 Share Classes which distribute income according to the Fixed Percentage Policy are named with the additional letter "f".
 Shareholders should note that a positive fixed distribution percentage does not imply a high or positive return, as the fixed distribution may be paid out of capital or effectively out of capital.
-Shareholders should note that fixed distribution percentage is not guaranteed.
+Shareholders should note that fixed distribution percentage does.